 Dog owners are also delighted that Annie's Place has immediate access to wonderful "doggie walks" and the adjacent beach.
 Bring your dog with you for a small charge.

-In Annie's Place there is a well equipped kitchen with dining area, a modern bathroom (with shower over the bath) and sitting room with comfortable leather armchairs and sofa.
+In Annie's Place there is a well equipped kitchen/ diner which now includes a dishwasher.
+There is a modern bathroom with shower over the bath and the sitting room with comfortable leather armchairs and sofa.
 Wifi, TV, DVD, board games, jigsaws and books are also provided.
 The furniture, fittings and bed linen are of excellent quality, as the flat is regularly refurbished and updated.
 The overall facilities are praised by all guests, with positive comments that the flat is "exceptionally clean, uncluttered, comfortable and cosy".
 Orkney landscapes and seascapes by one of Scotland's leading artists, Rosanne Barr, are featured within the flat, reflecting the sea and country scenes which surround Annie's Place.

 A welcome breakfast hamper is provided on arrival, for which all guests have expressed appreciation.
 Birsay Bay Tearoom is just 3 minutes walk across the bridge and is highly recommended by many of our guests in their reviews.
+The village shop next door has re-opened, providing basic groceries and home made hot pies, waffles, hot drinks and a range of home baking.
 We are now on the recently opened St Magnus Way, and the soon to be open St Magnus Cycle Track.
-These are just one or two of the many walks and cycle routes that visitors can explore from the doorstep without the need to take the car!
+These are just one or two of the many walks and cycle routes along the coastline and country roads that visitors can explore from the doorstep without the need to take the car!

 Guests can relax in our Old Manse walled garden, including stretching out on our comfortable seating in the summer house, or they can sit on our stone bench directly above the sea shore which is alive with birds and "singing seals".
 Wonderful sunsets, calm evenings and exciting sea scenes are features of the view from this vantage point.
 Many guests enjoy a lunchtime snack, coffee break or glass of wine whilst relaxing in this "midge free" haven!